Duenos inscription: First section

 Many attempts have been made at deciphering the text.

 In the 1950s the inscription had been interpreted mainly on the basis of (and in relation to) the supposed function of the vases, considered either as containers for a love philter or of beauty products: the text would then mockingly threaten the owner about his behaviour towards the vase itself or try to attract a potential buyer.
-This is the so-called erotic line of interpretation which found supporters until the eighties.
+This is the so-called erotic line of interpretation which found supporters until the 1980s.